arkivanov/Decompose/docs/samples.md

 * Advanced master-detail navigation with automatic single-pane/multi-pane layout
 * Nested components
-* Pluggable UI (Jetpack Compose for Android and Desktop, more to come)
+* Pluggable UI (Jetpack Compose for Android and Desktop, React for JS, more to come)

 Content: